agentno202/agentno202/README.md

 ## About

-I'm a Senior Data & AI Engineer with close to 10 years of experience owning the full data value chain — from raw ingestion and lakehouse architecture, through governed analytics and master data management, to applied data science and production-grade GenAI systems.
+I'm a Senior Data & AI Engineer with close to 10 years of experience owning the full data value chain: from raw ingestion and lakehouse architecture, through governed analytics and master data management, to applied data science and production-grade GenAI systems.

 I don't stay in one lane.
 I've architected Databricks lakehouses, built enterprise RAG and agentic AI pipelines, stood up data governance frameworks in Microsoft Purview, and shipped ML models that moved real business metrics.
 That breadth is the point: I'm the engineer who can take a problem from a raw data source to a governed, production AI system without handing it off in between.

 **Highlights**

 - ~10 years architecting enterprise data & AI platforms across data engineering, data science, analytics, governance, and MDM for Fortune 500 clients
-- Two completed Master's degrees — M.S. in Data Science (Drexel University, GPA 3.9) and Executive M.S. in IT Project Management (New England College, GPA 3.95) — one fully sponsored by my employer
+- Two completed Master's degrees: M.S. in Data Science (Drexel University, GPA 3.9) and Executive M.S. in IT Project Management (New England College, GPA 3.95), one fully sponsored by my employer
 - Working toward Databricks Champion status
 - Publishing technical articles on Medium covering Unity Catalog, Delta Sharing, Medallion Architecture, and Photon Engine